bdusell/jitsu/README.md

   <dt>`document_root`</dt>
   <dd>The build's root directory from the point of view of the server.
 If the
-  directory is symlinked, this will need to be different from `dir`.</dd>
+  directory is symlinked, this will need to be different from `dir`.
+Default is null.</dd>

   <dt>`scheme`</dt>
   <dd>The HTTP protocol to use.
 Default is `'http'`.</dd>